specollective/insights-agent-desktop-app/README.md

 - device type
 - timestamps

-Raw data is anonymized and only persisted for a short period of time before it is aggregated and destroyed.
+Raw data is anonymized and only persisted for a short period of time before being aggregated, analyzed, and destroyed.
 The code is setup to be hosted open source on Github in order to leverage the free service [update.electronjs.org](https://github.com/electron/update.electronjs.org) for auto-updating production applications.

 ## Software Architecture

 The bulk of the source code for the app exists in the `src` folder.

 ```
 ├── LICENSE
 ├── README.md